-- Membership of the Committee consists of Board members and community subject matter experts; the Board Chair appoints all Committee members. - The Committee Chair is appointed by the Board Chair and is responsible to report on the Committee activities at the full Board meeting. - Career Services Committee meets 5 times a year (4 meetings alone and 1 combined meeting with the Finance committee for an annual program and budget workshop.) - Agenda and minutes are kept and published on the CareerSource Central Florida website and supplied to committee members via email one week prior to meetings.
+- Membership of the Committee consists of Board members and community subject matter experts; the Board Chair appoints all Committee members. - The Committee Chair is appointed by the Board Chair and is responsible to report on the Committee activities at the full Board meeting. - The Career Services Committee meets 5 times a year (4 meetings alone and 1 combined meeting with the Finance committee for an annual program review and budget workshop that typically occur in September, November, February, April and May but subject to change.) - Agenda and minutes are kept and published on the CareerSource Central Florida website and supplied to committee members via email one week prior to meetings.